Loss of earning capacity in Denmark -- an actuarial perspective: Product design

 where $d$ is the percentage of salary covered, for example two-thirds, $s$ is the salary just prior to the disability, $e_t$ is the earning capacity at time $t$, and $c_t$ is the compensation from social security and other insurance coverages at time $t$.

 The Danish market also features more complicated coverages.
 Inflation regulation is, for instance, a common feature; here $s$ is scaled with an appropriate inflation index as to maintain the purchasing power.
 Additionally, the deduction of benefits from other insurance coverages may first take place when the total income exceeds some higher proportion of the previous salary than $d$, say 80 \%.
 The benefit rate might also be reduced whenever the insured is enrolled in public benefit programs that deduct compensation from insurance coverages; an example hereof is the resource clarification program.
 Furthermore, there is the entanglement with tax rules, pension contributions, and labor market contributions.
-The intention behind such modifications to the simple product is to stabilize the insured's total income level, while keeping the insurer's expenses -- and therefore the premium rate -- as low as possible.
+The intention behind such modifications to the simple product is to stabilize the insured's total income level, while keeping the insurer's expenses -- and therefore the premium rate -- as low as possible. {In addition to the dependence on public benefit programs, there might also be differing levels of benefits according to the type or severity of disability.
+In principle, all these features can be handled by expanding the disability state, confer with~\citet{Sandqvist:2023}, but with a substantial increase in the dimensionality of the problem as a consequence.}

 These types of products are not well-studied in the actuarial literature.
-However, they can and should be studied using well-known methods from event history analysis and the mathematics of life insurance.
-It is worthwhile to note that it is not necessary to explicitly forecast $e_t$ and $c_t$ to calculate reserves and premiums; it suffices to model the average payments at future times (by the law of iterated expectations).
+However, they can be studied using well-known methods from event history analysis and the mathematics of life insurance.
+It is worthwhile to note that it is not necessary to explicitly forecast $e_t$ and $c_t${, for example by expanding the disability state,} to calculate reserves and premiums; it suffices to model the average payments at future times (by the law of iterated expectations).
 This way of thinking might also be applied to incorporate some of the complexities described in Subsection~\ref{subsubsec:simpleDisab}, rather than just placing it on the transition probabilities.
 The actuarial community would benefit from more work in these areas.